A guide to pants fitting problems – sew pants that fit you

 These problems with the crotch curve are even more common to encounter in the back of pants, because booties vary so much in size and shape.
 So if you’ve got a wedgie, here’s what to do.

 See how I can’t even get the back waist of the muslin above to tuck into the elastic I’m using to hold the pants up?
 That’s because the back rise isn’t long enough for me, which can be fixed by a deeper crotch scoop.
 The muslin image above shows the too shallow curved pair on the bottom, and the correctly curved pair on top.

 On the other hand, you can also have a wedgie from needing to extend the crotch point, and the two look different.

 When the crotch point needs to be extended, the pants will be tight around the fullest part of the buttocks and possible seem loose below.
 In the picture of my muslin above, you can see the wrong muslin on top and the correctly fitting one on bottom.
-Note that this kind of wedgie is the type often seem in mom jeans – and is can sometimes be intentional.
+Note that this kind of wedgie is the type often seem in mom jeans – and it can sometimes be intentional.

 How do you know whether to scoop the crotch or extend the crotch point?

 As you can see above, on the left, there is a wrinkle of fabric at the fullest part of my buttocks.
 That is the big clue that a scoop is needed here – there is extra fabric being pulled into the wedgie.
-Compare that to the picture at left, where the excess fabric is above and below the fullest part of my buttocks.
+Compare that to the picture at right, where the excess fabric is above and below the fullest part of my buttocks.

 This post isn’t an exhaustive list of all the pants fit problems you can have, but it does cover the most common problems I have seen in pattern testing.
 I do plan to add to it in the future, so pin or bookmark this post for reference.Get access to my free pattern gallery - sign up for my newsletter!